 If you’re connecting any device to your TV, chances are that it uses an HDMI cord.
 While there are a few devices that don’t come with a compatible output for HDMI, anything made in the last decade or so should.
 The real question is how many HDMI ports you need.
 Most TVs come with at least a couple, but you’ll want one for all of your devices.
 Investing in a smart TV can also free up some space since these TVs don’t need a separate device for streaming.

 Refresh rate tells you how many times the screen refreshes in a second.
 It won’t be a big deal for those just looking to watch movies and TV shows, but gamers should try to seek out TVs with a decent refresh rate.
-Anything at 120 Hz or more should work just fine for gaming TVs.
+Anything that offers 120 Hz or more should work just fine as a gaming TV.